'Trump Thump' whacks bond market for $1 trillion loss

 Trump, who beat Democratic rival Hillary Clinton, campaigned on tax cuts, trade restrictions and fiscal spending on infrastructure.
 It remains unclear how these promises translate into policy and the degree to which they would affect the economy.

 Since Election Day, the U.S. bond market's gauge on investors' 10-year inflation outlook jumped to its highest level since July 2015.
-USBEI10Y=RR

 Bond and stock markets suggest whatever Trump may do with the help of a Republican-controlled Congress would give a lift to the U.S. economy, which is growing at about 2 percent this year.